Degree of W-operator and Noncrossing Partition: Permutation Group and Quiver

+In this section, we first review the quiver structure of permutations.
+Then, we give a new construction about all permutations in $S_{n}$ by induction.
+Roughly speaking, we construct $n$ distinct permutations in $S_n$ from a given permutation in $S_{n-1}$.
+This construction comes from some operations on the quiver, and the idea of this construction comes from the calculation of $W$-operator (Remark \ref{306}).
+We will discuss the idea in the next section.

-In this section, we review some main constructions and theorems in \cite{Sun1}.
-We begin with the quiver.
-A quiver is a directed graph.
-So, as usual, a \textbf{quiver} $Q=(V,A,s,t)$ is a quadruple, where $V$ is the set of vertices, $A$ is the set of arrows, $s$ and $t$ are two maps $A \to V$.
+We begin with the definition of the quiver.
+A \emph{quiver} is a directed graph.
+So, as usual, a \emph{quiver} $Q=(V,A,s,t)$ is a quadruple, where $V$ is the set of vertices, $A$ is the set of arrows, $s$ and $t$ are two maps $A \to V$.
 If $a \in A$, $s(a)$ is the source of this arrow and $t(a)$ is the target.
 We assume $V$ and $A$ to be finite sets.
-If $B$ is a subset of $A$, $V_{B}=\{s(a),t(a),a \in B\}$, then we call $(V_{B},B,s',t')$ the \textbf{subquiver} of $Q$, where $s'=s|_B$, $t'=t|_B$.
-A quiver $Q=(V,A,s,t)$ is \textbf{connected} if the underlying undirected graph of $Q$ is connected.
-A connected quiver $Q=(V,A,s,t)$ is a \textbf{loop}, if for any vertex $v \in V$, there is a unique arrow $a \in A$ such that $s(a)=v$ and a unique arrow $b \in A$ such that $t(b)=v$.
-A \textbf{chain} is obtained by omitting a single arrow in a loop. $\mathbb{FQ}$ is the set of all quivers.
+If $B$ is a subset of $A$, $V_{B}=\{s(a),t(a),a \in B\}$, then we call $(V_{B},B,s',t')$ the \emph{subquiver} of $Q$, where $s'=s|_B$, $t'=t|_B$.
+A quiver $Q=(V,A,s,t)$ is \emph{connected} if the underlying undirected graph of $Q$ is connected.
+A connected quiver $Q=(V,A,s,t)$ is a \emph{loop}, if for any vertex $v \in V$, there is a unique arrow $a \in A$ such that $s(a)=v$ and a unique arrow $b \in A$ such that $t(b)=v$.
+A \emph{chain} is obtained by omitting a single arrow in a loop.